bondstreet/for-ny/posts/2016-07-12-krissy-jones-and-chloe-kernaghan.md

 socialBlurb: >-
   Krissy Jones and Chloe Kernaghan of Sky Ting Yoga share three of their favorite local businesses in NYC.
+tweetText: >-
-tweetText: .@skytingyoga founders share three of their favorite local businesses in NYC
+  .@skytingyoga founders share three of their favorite local businesses in NYC with @onbondstreet
 ---
 ![Dimes](https://s3.amazonaws.com/bst-fornyc/Krissy%20Jones%20and%20Chloe%20Kernaghan%20Dimes.jpg)
 ## Dimes